 A growing global market

 The global market for VR and AR is predicted to be worth $120bn by 2020, with AR accounting for 70 per cent of the total.
-It showcases the development of business innovation and skills.
-For this reason, there are a growing number of augmented reality business opportunities waiting to be taken advantage of!
+That is quite a number of augmented reality business opportunities to be developed.

-“We know we’re in the right place to harness this emerging technology,” says Wileman.
+“We know we’re in the right place to harness this emerging technology,” said Edwards.
 “We can’t thank the EEN team enough for believing in our potential.”

-Without the help of EEN we would never have been able to travel to South Korea and meet so many high-level government officials and organisations
+Without the help of EEN and Innovate UK we would never have been able to travel to South Korea and meet so many high-level government officials and organisations